-The issue of wage leadership was debated in the industrial relations literature in the 1950s.32 In this model a few key unions, largely ignoring market

-32 For a comprehensive discussion of these issues and an updating of the evidence see Burton and Addison [1977] and Mitchell [1977]. conditions, would negotiate settlements that would then become the "pattern" for other unionized industries.
+The issue of wage leadership was debated in the industrial relations literature in the 1950s.32 In this model a few key unions, largely ignoring market conditions, would negotiate settlements that would then become the "pattern" for other unionized industries.
 As a consequence of the "threat effect," this pattern would be adopted by the nonunion sectors.
 In a similar fashion, certain key industries in the input-output array could have an excessive impact on overall prices.
 The wage (and/or price) leadership model is particularly receptive to arguments for wage (and/or price) controls.
 A central argument against controls is administrative feasibility.
 In this case, by close enforcement of a few large offenders, the wage leaders, the inflation process can be controlled at low administrative cost and with little interference to the market in the great bulk of industries.33